Registration

 Study Load Regulations Maximum Load

 12 units is considered a full load in fall or spring semesters.
 Full-time students should expect to carry 15 units per semester for normal progress.
 Those who would like to take more than 20 units per semester may submit a Special Circumstance Student Petition form to request up to 23 units.
-The form and access to submit it may be found online or the form may be submitted in person at the Admissions and Records Office (L113).
+The form and access to submit it may be found online or the form may be submitted in person at the Admissions & Records Office (L113).
 Such petitions will not be considered unless the student’s cumulative GPA is 2.0 or above.

 Concurrently enrolled high school students are limited to 11 units during Fall or Spring semesters and 9 for Summer sessions.